ciselab/HasBugs/README.md

 Instead of just providing the commits, we learned from some of the datasets out there, which we address in the following:

 - A failing CI does not mean a bug - atleast not certainly from the code.
 Hence, our bug-points are aknowledged by the project-maintainers through PRs and Issues.
+This also means that the *buggy version* of the datapoints usually compiles.
 - Similarly, the Fix is what the maintainers consider fixed (even if that is removal of a feature).
 - For the test-cases we provide, we try to get feedback from the maintainers whether they can be considered an accurate test-case.
 We do so by PR to their project.
 - As research by [Martin Monperrus](https://link.springer.com/article/10.1007/s10664-016-9470-4) showed, not all found patches in program repair actually help despite passing the test-suite.